 Created in 2010, the Experiential Learning Employer Excellence award distinguishes employers that are supporting the futures of significant numbers of young people across the province through experiential learning programs.
-To earn this annual designation an employer must have provided at least 50 learning opportunities in the previous academic year (September through to August).
+To earn this annual award an employer must have provided at least 50 learning opportunities in the previous academic year (September through to August).

 Applications are assessed using a simple point system.
 A minimum total of 50 points is required to earn the award.
 One point is awarded for every school-work opportunity, either student placement or outreach activity, provided by an employer in the previous academic year (September through to August).

 The following types of school-work opportunities are recognized: